luxonis/depthai-hardware/docs/source/pages/articles/operative_temperature_range.rst

 VPU temperature range
 *********************

-The :ref:`RVC2` is rated for industrial use and has operating temperature of -40°C to 105°C, while other components have a higher temperature range.
+The :ref:`RVC2` is rated for industrial use and has an operating temperature of -40°C to 105°C, while other components have a higher temperature range.

 General use case